-It is 1847, and Christian Horn is the leader of a wagon train expedition from Ohio to seek a new life in California.
+It is 1847, and Christian Horn (Cliff Robertson) is the leader of a wagon train expedition from Ohio to seek a new life in California.
 The journey so far has been long, arduous, and perilous.
-Supplies are running low, Morale is sagging, and to make matters worse, Christian's son has come down with a mysterious illness and has been battling a fever over the past week.
+Supplies are running low, morale is sagging, and to make matters worse, Christian's son has come down with a mysterious illness and has been battling a fever over the past week.

 In search of water.
 Horn decides to explore a nearby hill a hundred yards away, but when he gets to the top of the rim, he spots a strange black road, traveled by giant wheeled monsters.

 Where is Horn exactly, and how can he survive in this strange new world?

 - Dramatic Drop: Mary Lou drops a glass of water when Chris says he's come from 1847.

 - Fish out of Temporal Water: Christian Horn is rather frightened by things such as automobiles, and is rather shocked to find telephone poles sticking out of the ground.
 He does, however, use modern penicillin to his advantage.

 - The Future Is Shocking: After arriving in 1961, Chris is shocked by the sight of a truck, which almost runs him over.
 He thinks that it is a monster.

 - Injun Country: Charlie, a member of Chris' wagon train, is worried about being attacked by the Apache as the expedition is approaching their territory.